×

 Above is a sample audio lesson.
 Here are all the lesson components:

 • Various audio tracks: The lesson itself is one track that includes the dialogue and review.
 These can be downloaded separately as three audio tracks.
-On the platform, you can also listen to the dialogue line-by-line, as well as the native recordings of vocab and sample sentences.
+On the platform, you can also listen to the dialogue line-by-line, as well as the native recordings of vocabulary and sample sentences.

 • Slow audio playback: This feature lets you listen to pronunciation slowly and carefully, making it easier for you to pronounce words correctly.